hms-dbmi/service-workbench-automation-security-scripts/README.md

 * Delete unused EC2 Instances & SageMaker notebooks after 7 days
 * Use AWS Lambda, DynamoDB, S3, SNS, and EventBridge to power the service
 * Lambda function to track and delete SSH keys older than 90 days from the DynamoDB Table
+* SWB Auto Stop functionality for EC2 instances based on CPU Utilization that is customized for the platform and instance type

 ## Getting Started
 To use the HMS Service Workbench, you'll need to set up the following prerequisites: